 Being born and brought up in India, I’ve been a resident of the Bay Area, California, for the past few years.
 I live here with my husband.
 I am from the eastern part of India, from a city named Kolkata (or Calcutta) in West Bengal.
 Despite growing up in a culturally diverse country, the most common love that Indians share is the love for food!!
 This involves cooking, feeding others, and eating!
 No surprises here that the love for food, ingredients, recipes, and trying out new cuisines is intrinsic to me.

 Art is very close to my heart.
 I do not hold a formal degree in Art but have never let any opportunity to learn, pass by.
 I learned art techniques on my own, from books and, of course, the internet.
 I enjoy painting the most and receiving a lot of appreciation on my paintings led me to start my Etsy Art Shop – ‘An Artsy Appetite’.

-Home decor, gardening (especially houseplants), photography, and traveling are some of my other interests.
+Home decor, gardening (especially houseplants), and photography are some of my other interests.
 Keeping all of this in mind, I decided to blog about not just food but also my artsy expeditions!
 ‘An Artsy Appetite’ is my way of sharing food recipes and art (including home decor ideas) with all of you.

 Feel free to leave comments, requests, suggestions, and feedback below.
 And I hope you like the posts as much as I enjoy creating them!